FJortay/DIOS-Operating-System/README.md

 ---

-## 2. Key Software Modules
+## 3. Key Software Modules

+In Section 3, open source solutions are proposed for each component.
+Modules must be integrated in a standardized fashion to ensure the system remains adaptable and evolvable.
+Since many existing packages were not originally conceived with today’s conversational AI in mind, significant portions of DIOS might need to be newly developed or adapted from current tools.

-### 2.1.
+### 3.1.
 Wireless Network Management and WAN Connectivity

 - *Proposed Solutions:*
   - ***[BATMAN-adv](https://www.open-mesh.org/projects/open-mesh/wiki):***